dbralios/2048-Neuroevolution/README.md

 The genetic representation used are the weight matrices of the network, however it does not include all model parameters, such as the topology and input handling.
 Furthermore, such a long representation results in high-dimensionality of the model space.

+### Evolution Parameters
+The evolutionary algorithm first generates the initial population at random, then each creature is evaluated using the fitness function.
+After killing some of the least-fit creatures, offspring can be created from the best-fit creatures through evolution operations.
+Finally, the creatures are again evaluated and the cycle continues.
+Each cycle is called a *generation*, after a sufficient number of generations the algorithm converges to a maximum.

+The fitness function is defined as the average game score of around 70 games due to the game's random nature.
+At each step the network is fed the current grid and the move played is the one with the highest confidence, as long as that move is valid the game continues.
+Hence, the goal of the algorithm is to improve the fitness score.